Skip to content

 If you run <= Windows 8.1 or Ubuntu 18.04, you cannot run Qt6.
 Try PySide2 or PyQt5.

-If you run into trouble running newer versions of Qt6 on Linux, some users have fixed it by installing the packages libicu-dev and libxcb-cursor-dev.
+If you run into trouble running newer versions of Qt6 on Linux, often with an XCB-related error such as qt.qpa.plugin: Could not load the Qt platform plugin "xcb" in "" even though it was found., try installing the packages libicu-dev and libxcb-cursor-dev.
 With apt that will be:

 • sudo apt-get install libicu-dev